ITSpecialist111/ai_automation_suggester/README.md

 ### **Common Issues**

-1. **OpenAI API Errors**
+1. **API Errors**

-   - **Symptom**: Error messages related to OpenAI API in notifications or logs.
+   - **Symptom**: Error messages related to AI provider APIs in notifications or logs.
    - **Solution**:
-     - Verify your OpenAI API key is correct.
+     - Verify your API key or server details are correct.
      - Ensure your API key has not expired or been revoked.
-     - Check your OpenAI account for any usage limits or account issues.
+     - Check your account for any usage limits or account issues.
+     - If using local models, ensure the server is running and accessible.

 2. **Integration Not Showing Up**